kwokcheong/Full-Stack-Assignment/README.md

 1. /api/classes

-- returning the below JSON body may not provide a useful indentifier to the teacher's table unless name is unique.
+- returning the below JSON body may not provide a useful identifier to the teacher's table unless name is unique.
 - Suggest to return more information under the `formTeacher` body to include information `email` or unique identifier `id`

 ```